Cafe Express

-Cafe Express operates 2 fast-casual, bistro-style restaurants in the U.S. state of Texas in Houston, TX.
+Cafe Express operates 4 fast-casual, bistro-style restaurants in Houston, Texas, United States.
 The company's headquarters are in Houston.

 The chain was founded in 1984 by Schiller Del Grande Restaurant Group.
 In 2004 fast food giant Wendy's International acquired a 70% stake in Cafe Express.
 In 2007, Wendy's sold the company back to Schiller Del Grande and its original investor, Redstone.